 To see if a gas detector works a “Bump Test” is performed, this means applying the correct gas to the sensor to check operation integrity, by viewing the gas reading on the monitor in real-time.

 As a guide, OSHA recommends a daily bump test before carrying out work in the field by following the manufacturer’s instructions.
 A bump test is purely an operational test and does not check the accuracy, a calibration does.

 Calibration intervals vary dependent on sensors, expired time and usage.
-For the gas detector pictured left (standard four gas monitor LEL, CO, H2S, O2), the recommended calibration period is every six months.
+For the gas detector pictured (standard four gas monitor LEL, CO, H2S, O2), the recommended calibration period is every six months.
 A gas detector should be calibrated at least once annually.